JTCyberTech/Cybersecurity-Home-Labs/Guided-Labs/Interview Tips and Tricks/Course 1/Course: The Step-by-Step Guide to Rock Your Job Interview.md

   - Answer then ask: how would you describe their?
   - Question - Why did you choose to interview with us?
   - Answer then ask: Why are you optimistic about where the company will be in five year?

+#

+3.1 Practice to Overcome Interview Nervousness

+Three ways to overcome nervousness
+- Record yourself practicing
+- Practice answering interview questions out loud in public place
+- Practice with someone you know

+#

+3.2 Calm Your Nervous System

+Three ways to calm yourself
+- Take a cold shower
+- EFT (Emotional Freedom Technique), tapping sepcific points on your body with your fingertips
+  - Top of head, eyebrow, under eyes, under mouth, collarbone
+  - Tap each point 5 - 7 times
+- Breathing exercises
+  - Box breathing exercises: inhale for 3 seconds, hold for 3 seconds, exhale for 3 seconds, hold for 3 seconds; repeat.

+#

+3.3 What to Do If You Freeze in an Interview

+- Ask for time to think about your answer;
+  - That's a good question, let me have a moment to think about the answer

+- Use the glass of water trick.
+  - Reach for glass of water and take a sip.

+- Use the rule of threes.
+  - Three is the smallest number that creates a pattern, which is why information delivered in threes is easy to understand and remebmer for the listener; gives you a simple framework.
+  - What are the three most important things or steps to cover?